Switching to GreenPower is an easy way to reduce your household emissions, and it doesn't have to cost you the earth.

-The outlay for 100% GreenPower in an average Australian household, which consumes around 15-18 kWh each day, is roughly 80 cents to $1.50 per day.
+The outlay for 100% GreenPower for an average Australian household, which consumes around 15-18 kWh each day, is roughly 80c to $1.50 per day.
 This option can shrink your household’s total emissions by half, significantly reducing your impact on the environment.

 Also, in many cases you can offset your GreenPower costs through energy efficiency measures.
 Find out how.

 You do not have to change your current electricity provider to take up GreenPower, but there may be a fee involved with leaving your current provider, so read the fine print.

 The Australian Energy Regulator has also created a price comparison website called energymadeeasy to assist households in comparing electricity offers (including the GreenPower component) between different providers (ACT, NSW and SA only).
 Customers who live in other states or territories may be able to access other price comparison websites in their respective jurisdiction.